branner-non-code/notes/README.md

 [Search markdown files here](http://htmlpreview.github.io/?https://github.com/brannerchinese/notes/blob/master/tester.html)

 Assorted notes -- chiefly for my own reference -- having to do with coding.
 Most involve either syntax or solutions to problems.

+The are indexed with `index_git.py`, which runs on Python v.
+2.7 (in order to make use of the NLTK library).
+The index is stored as two large JavaScript objects in the `JS/` directory.

-The original material was composed in LaTeX but converted to Markdown using [PanDoc](http://johnmacfarlane.net/pandoc).
+The initial material was composed in LaTeX but converted to Markdown using [PanDoc](http://johnmacfarlane.net/pandoc).

 [end]